bloatoo/tuinance/README.md

 # tuinance

-Tuinance is a performant tool to display financial data, written completely in Rust.
+Tuinance is a performant TUI program to display financial data, written completely in Rust.

 All data is gathered through the Yahoo Finance API.